ros2hp/grmgr/README.md

 		for node := range ch {

-			limiterDP.Control()
+			limiterDP.Control()  // blocking call

 			go processDP(limiterDP, node)
 		}
 		limiterDP.Wait()
 ```

-**_grmgr_** will maintain the number of concurrent goroutines to between the ceiling and ceiling-1 at all times until they wind down.
+ **_grmgr_** runs as a service, which is a groutine that runs for the duration of the program.
+The service serialises access to the shared data of each of the active Limiters.

  **_grmgr_** comes in two editions, one which captures runtime metadata to a database in near realtime (build tag "withstats") and one without metadata reporting (no tag).
 grmgr without reporting of metadata is sufficient for all cases outside of grmgr development.